rbryszkowski/polyphonic-synthesizer/to_do_list.md

 ## immediate:

-- add more octaves, have first chord on the middle octave
+- add more octaves, chords start on middle octave, same as notes (can move to higher lower octave with assigned keys)
+- improve style and layout
 - add ability to move up/down an octave with assigned keys
 - allow user to track which octave they are on by visually accenting the octave (e.g. by placing a border around the octave)
 - hovering over a note (without clicking) will highlight the note in a subtle colour and display the note name (with octave number), clicking on the note will highlight it in a darker colour (still displaying the note name).
-- add a mouseup event listener to window which stops all notes playing when the mouse-button is released
-- add an onmouseout event listener to notes and chords to release the chord/note when the cursor moves off it.
-- add mouseup state to synth parent, then add an onmouseover event to keys/chords so that they trigger ONLY IF the cursor is over them AND the mouse-button is down.
 - add more scales and chords
-- improve style and layout

 ## future features: